StefanoBerlato/kotlin-multiplatform-openabe/DESIGN.md

 ## Open Questions:
-* the `multiplatform-crypto-api` module should be needed just "to get kotlin to download appropriate konan tools".
-In what sense?
-How is it used?
 * what is the purpose of the `multiplatform-crypto-libopenabe-bindings/src/jvmSpecific` folder and the empty `JvmOpenabeWrapper.kt` (that originally was `JvmSodiumWrapper.kt`) file?